How best to send a lot of emails at once.

 To me, the real question isn’t “Why are your emails to the U.S. bouncing?”

-The real question is, “Why do your emails to Australian addresses work?”
+The real question is, “Why do any emails work at all?”

 Let me explain why I look at it that way.

 Become a Patron of Ask Leo! and go ad-free!